 Output 2.
 Chengji road and flood control facilities and Output 3.
 Urban roads and bridges: The construction of the two components was completed in August 2016.

 Output 4.
 Capacity developed and institutions strengthened: The Consulting firm recruited and mobilized in November 2012.
 Training workshops were carried out as scheduled during project implementation.
+Contract variation for consulting service contract due to the extension of project implementation was approved in December 2017.

 |Summary of Environmental and Social Aspects|